Microlocal categories over Novikov rings: Lagrangian intersection Floer theory and Fukaya category

 Next, we would like to describe objects (conjecturally) corresponding to $(\bm L, \bm b)$, where $\bm b$ is a bounding cochain.
 To consider this, we take the following interpretation of $(\bm L, \bm b)$.
 Namely, $(\bm L, \bm b)$ is a certain iterated extension of \cref{ex:low-energyobject}.
 Correspondingly, we would like to describe certain twisted complexes consisting of standard sheaf quantizations.
 However, it seems that not every twisted complex corresponds to a bounding cochain.
 For example, a direct sum of ``simple" sheaf quantization is not simple.

 To control this issue, in \S \ref{subsec:microlocal_extension}, we explain the notion of microlocal extension class of twisted complex.
-If the microlocal extension class of a twisted complex is standard consisting of simple sheaf quantizations, the resulting sheaf quantization is again simple.
+If the microlocal extension class of a twisted complex consisting of simple sheaf quantizations is standard, the resulting sheaf quantization is again simple.

 In \S \ref{subsec:sheaf_Fukaya_alg}, we package this class of twisted complexes as a solution of Maurer--Cartan element (a sheaf-theoretic bounding cochain) of a curved dga.
 This curved dga conjecturally quasi-isomorphic to the curved $A_\infty$-algebra in \cref{theorem:Fukayaalgebra}.
 The fact corresponding to \cref{theorem:Fukayaalgebra} (1) and (2) are also explained for this curved dga.
 In \S \ref{subsec:bc_SQ}, we explain a correspondence between sheaf quantizations and sheaf-theoretic bounding cochains, which is a (conjectural) counterpart of the fact that an object of Fukaya category is given by a pair of Lagrangian brane and a bounding cochain.